HotKenDogOfficele/Install-RAGEPluginHook-on-linux/README.md

 For more information; https://github.com/Winetricks/winetricks?tab=readme-ov-file

-2.1 next we make a wine prefix, to other to do use follow commands in the command prompt **NO SUDO**; 2.2; **WINEPREFIX=~/Games/RockstarAndRAGEPluginHook winetricks --force -q corefonts vcrun2015 vcrun2017 vcrun2019 win10** 2.3; **WINEPREFIX=~/Games/RockstarAndRAGEPluginHook winetricks --force -q dotnet471 dotnet472 dotnet48 dotnet6 dotnet7 dotnet8 dotnet9**
+2.1 next we make a wine prefix, to other to do use follow commands in the command prompt **NO SUDO**; 2.2; WINEPREFIX=~/Games/RockstarAndRAGEPluginHook winetricks --force vcrun2017 vcrun2019 vcrun2022 win10 dotnet48 dotnet6 dotnet7 dotnet8 dotnet9

 3.1 To other play RAGEPluginHook you need Lutris to play.
 For more information; https://lutris.net/downloads